Current Account in Finland

 Finland - Current Account

-The current account balance rose to a EUR 0.84 billion surplus in January, contrasting the revised EUR 0.22 billion deficit in December, which was previously reported as a EUR 0.46 billion shortfall.
-The current account balance in January was also better than in the same month a year earlier, when it amounted to a EUR 0.03 billion deficit.
+The current account balance fell to a EUR 0.47 billion deficit in March, down from February’s revised EUR 0.15 billion shortfall (previously reported: EUR 0.04 billion deficit).
+The current account balance in March was also lower than in the same month a year earlier, when it amounted to a EUR 0.38 billion deficit.

-In the 12 months leading up to January, the current account balance was a EUR 3.5 billion deficit, representing an improvement compared to the EUR 4.4 billion shortfall in December.
+In the 12 months leading up to March, the current account balance totaled a EUR 3.9 billion deficit, representing a deterioration from the EUR 3.8 billion shortfall in February.

 Finland - Current Account Data

 |Current Account (% of GDP)||-1.9||-1.5||-0.9||-0.3||0.7|

 5 years of economic forecasts for more than 30 economic indicators.

 Source: Bank of Finland.